 I wake to the sound of birdsong, periodically accompanied by small rapid bumps.
-As I trip out onto the first-floor balcony where the rooms are, to watch the morning sun peek out over the valley, I find that the little bumps are the sound of a lemon as it falls from its tree and hits the ground.
+As I step out onto the first-floor balcony where the rooms are, to watch the morning sun peek out over the valley, I find that the little bumps are the sound of lemons as they fall from their tree and hit the ground.
 Otherwise, it’s completely quiet.

-I’ve been sleeping alone in one of the three bedrooms at the Garden of lemons finca, Jardín de los limones (lemon garden) on one of those rare spring days when the finca isn’t full of guests.
-For most of the year, the finca is rented out to families and friends celebrating anniversaries or just wanting to relax, businesses and various students attending one of the many courses held on site, including yoga, writing and painting courses.
+I’ve been sleeping alone in one of the three bedrooms at the Garden of lemons Finca, Jardín de los limones (lemon garden) on one of those rare spring days when the Finca isn’t full of guests.
+For most of the year, the Finca is rented out to families and friends celebrating anniversaries or just wanting to relax.
+Businesses and various students attend one of the many on-site courses, including yoga, writing and painting courses.

-As I stand on the top floor balcony of the finca, enjoying the morning view of the valley, lemon, orange and olive groves and Sierra Nevarra in the background, I understand why the owners, Henrik and Ingo, have left Denmark and settled here.
-The finca is located in the small village of Melegís, in the unspoilt countryside of Valle de Lecrín, where tourists rarely pass.
+As I stand on the top floor balcony of the Finca, enjoying the morning view of the valley, lemon, orange and olive groves and Sierra Nevarra in the background, I understand why the owners, Henrik and Ingo, have left Denmark and settled here.
+The Finca is located in the small village of Melegís, in the unspoiled countryside of Valle de Lecrín, where tourists rarely pass.

-In my bathroom, I can stand under the shower and enjoy the view of ripe lemons hanging heavily from a tree.
+In my bathroom, I can stand under the shower and enjoy the view of ripe lemons hanging heavily from their tree.

 Decorated with a sense of quality and love for art

-The couple, who both gave up their music careers in Denmark to move to Spain, have a great love of art, design and not least antiques from France in particular.
-Each room has been decorated with great care and exudes personality and a confident sense of style, giving the place a very special atmosphere.
-And there’s plenty of light and clean lines, just how we like it in the Nordic countries.
-Far from an anonymous holiday home, it feels like being invited into a private home.
+The couple, who both gave up their music careers in Denmark to move to Spain, have a great love of art, design and not to mention french antiques in particular.
+Each room has been decorated with great care and exudes personality and a confident sense of style, giving the place a very unique atmosphere.
+And there are plenty of light and clean lines, just how we like it in the Nordic countries.
+Far from an anonymous holiday house, it feels like being invited into a private home.

-On the ground floor, the large living room has a large grand piano in the centre.
+On the ground floor, the large living room has a grand piano in the middle.
 The sofa corner is in front of the fireplace, and the dining area is close to the kitchen, which is an extension of the living room.
-The couple bring the theme of nature inside everywhere, and you’ll find oranges and lemons beautifully displayed on tables among ceramics and silverware.
+The couple brings the theme of nature inside everywhere, and you’ll find oranges and lemons beautifully displayed on tables among ceramics and silverware.

-So on days when the weather’s bad and you can’t eat and socialise outside, you’ll find the most delightful indoor living space, with plenty of room for friends and/or family.
+So on days when the weather’s bad and you can’t eat and socialize outside, you’ll find the most delightful indoor living space, with plenty of room for friends and/or family.

 Space for both activities and fun

-In addition to the three double rooms, there is also a small annex off the finca, which can sleep a couple of teenagers.
-But even if the house is full with eight people, there’s still plenty of room for alone time.
+In addition to the three double rooms, there is also a small annex off the Finca, where a couple of teenagers could sleep.
+But even if the house is full of eight people, there’s still plenty of room for alone time.

-The grounds are large, and Henrik and Ingo have arranged small cosy corners, both around the pool, the orangery and lots of other small places.
-As everywhere else, the couple has of course taken care of the senses in all the cosy corners, either with decorations from nature or simply by placing a chair strategically so that you get the most beautiful view in your little cave.
+The grounds are large, and Henrik and Ingo have arranged small cosy corners around the pool, the orangery and lots of other small places.
+As everywhere else, the couple has of course taken care of entertaining your senses in all corners, either with natural decorations or simply by placing a chair strategically so that you get the best view from your nook.

-Garden of lemons also consists of a small town house, El limón (the lemon), which Henrik and Ingo live in.
-The house is located in the charming village of Chite with whitewashed houses a few kilometres from the finca.
+The Garden of lemons also consists of a small townhouse, El limón (the lemon), where Henrik and Ingo live.
+The house is located in the charming village of Chite with whitewashed houses a few kilometres from the Finca.
 However, the couple are happy to rent out their home to guests who wish to stay there.
-This gesture confirms the enormous openness and warm welcome and treatment they both give me during my visit.
+This gesture confirms the enormous openness, warmth and wonderful treatment they both give me during my visit.

-The couple’s sense of design and aesthetics also shines through in the 185 square metre two-storey house.
-The house is fully renovated, bright and with a lovely mix of modern furniture, antiques and art on the walls.
+The couple’s sense of design and aesthetics also shines through in the 185 square metre two-story house.
+The house is fully renovated, bright and with a lovely mix of modern furniture, antiques and art which adorn the walls.

 Local craftsmanship and quality furniture

-As in Jardín de los limones, there are plenty of Danish, French and Spanish touches in the form of modern and antique furniture as well as art on the walls and ceramics.
+As in Jardín de los limones, there are plenty of Danish, French and Spanish influences in the form of modern and antique furniture as well as art on the walls and ceramics.

-The hallway looks onto a small patio and gives access to the bedrooms and guest toilet.
+The hallway looks onto a small patio and gives access to the bedrooms and the guest bathroom.

-On the upper level, there is a lovely whitewashed roof terrace with both an organically shaped pool and the opportunity to dine and socialise outside.
+On the upper level, there is a lovely whitewashed roof terrace with both an organically shaped pool and the opportunity to dine and socialize outside.